gloveboxes/AiPoweredPredictiveMaintenanceDocs/docs/50-detection-anomalies.md/20-univariate.md

 # Univariate anomaly detection

-No model training is required for univariate anomaly detection.
+Azure Univariate Anomaly Detection detects anomalies in your time series data with a single variable, for example temperature over time.
+You don't have to build a model to use the service.
+You just send your data to the anomaly detection API and it will return the predicted anomalies.

-Univariate anomaly detection detects anomalies in your data.
-Data can be sent to the anomaly detection API in one of two ways:
+The data can be sent to the anomaly detection API in one of two ways:

 1. Batch inference - You can send a batch of data to the anomaly detection API and it will return the predicted anomalies for the data.
 1. Streaming inference - You can send data to the anomaly detection API one data point at a time.
 The anomaly detection API will return the predicted anomaly for the data point.